jacobismael/Image-Processing/README.md

 ./main <filepath>
 ```

-By default, the program will run based on what is put in this section of main.cpp
+By default, the program will run based on what is put in this section of main.cpp:

 ```cpp
 if (argc != 8)